Space Quiz

 Which force makes an aircraft turn?

-1. The Vertical Component of Lift
+2. The Vertical Component of Lift

-3. The Turn-side Component of Lift
+3. The Horizontal Component of Lift

-4. The Horizontal Component of Lift
+4. The Turn-side Component of Lift

 For a aircraft in turn, vertical lift opposes gravity and horizontal lift which opposes inertia.
 It is the horizontal lift component that assists the aircraft in turning